-In 1928, 11 years after his death, the new elementary school in one of Tucson's first subdivisions was named after Sam Hughes.
+In 1928, 11 years after his death, the new Sam Hughes Elementary School in one of Tucson's first subdivisions was named after Sam Hughes.
 The Sam Hughes Neighborhood takes its name from the school that sits squarely in the middle of the original quadrant.
 We are now one square mile, bounded by Speedway, Broadway, Country Club and Campbell. (see map)

 Arizona Historical Society, 2004

 More on Sam C. Hughes